 - Be ready to learn, imbibe, and put into practice at all times the vision, mission and core values, norms and objectives of the school and imbibe same in ALL the children in her care

 - Love, inspire, excite and nurture children 0 to 5 years through a crucial stage of their Early Years Foundation Stages (EYFS) in Crèche, Nurseries, and Kindergartens 1 and 2 classes;

 - Have abilities to plan and carry out creative activities to meet the requirements of children in the Early Years Learning Goals (EYLG);

 - Motivate children and imaginatively use resources to help them learn;

 - Provide a safe and secure environment for them to develop their social and communication skills, while recording observations and summarizing their achievements; and

-- Be focused on children achieving the goals of the British and Nigerian Curriculum.
+- Be focused on children achieving the EYLG and prepare them for successful transition to primary school.